What Is CICO dieting? How it works, & CICO calculator

 Flexibility

 Another advantage of the CICO diet is its flexibility.
-There are no specific foods that you have to eat or avoid, which means you can tailor the diet to your own preferences and lifestyle.
+There are no specific foods that you have to eat or avoid, which means you can tailor the diet to your preferences and lifestyle.
 As long as you create a calorie deficit, you can eat what you want and still lose weight.

 Sustainable